 While many physicians appreciate the benefits of locum tenens — schedule flexibility, great pay, work/life balance — not all physicians want to hop on a plane and spend an extended time away from their families.
 But you may be surprised that this isn’t your only option.
-It is possible to find locum tenens opportunities close to home, which can be a nice option for those physicians who want to stay near family or avoid traveling by plane.
+It is possible to find locum tenens opportunities close to home, which can be a nice option for those physicians who want to stay near family or avoid traveling long distances.
+By working with a dedicated Weatherby consultant, it’s possible to find many locum tenens opportunities close to home.

 Why choose locum tenens assignments close to home rather than in a distant location?